Strong and weak convergence rates for slow-fast system driven by multiplicative L\'{e}vy noises: Introduction

-Since the averaging principle shows the convergence of multiscale systems towarding averaged equation, we further want to study the strong or weak convergence rates.
-C.-E. Bréhier's seminal work \cite{CEB2} employed Khasminskii's time discretization method to achieve strong convergence rates and asymptotic expansion of Kolmogorov equations for weak convergence rates, then in \cite{CEB} on semilinear SPDEs with multiscale dynamics he demonstrated optimal strong and weak convergence orders of are $\frac{1}{2}$ and $1$ respectively through Poisson equation techniques, while \cite{DIR,RZK,DL} employed Khasminskii’s time discretization to derive strong convergence rate and Kolmogorov equations for weak convergence rate.
-Compared to these two approaches, the Poisson equation offers significant advantages in determining convergence rates, and Pardoux and Veretennikov develpoed this method in \cite{EY1,EY2,EY3}.
+Since the averaging principle shows the convergence of multiscale systems toward the averaged equation, we further aim to study the strong or weak convergence rates.
+In his seminal work \cite{CEB2}, C.-E. Bréhier employed Khasminskii's time discretization method to achieve strong convergence rates and asymptotic expansion of Kolmogorov equations for weak convergence rates.
+Subsequently, in \cite{CEB} on semilinear SPDEs with multiscale dynamics, by Poisson equation, he demonstrated that optimal strong and weak convergence orders are $\frac{1}{2}$ and $1$ respectively.Meanwhile, \cite{DIR,RZK,DL} also applied Khasminskii's time discretization to derive strong convergence rates and Kolmogorov equations for weak convergence rates.
+Compared to these two approaches, the Poisson equation method offers significant advantages in determining convergence rates, and Pardoux and Veretennikov developed this method in \cite{EY1,EY2,EY3}.

-Slow-fast systems driven by jump processes also have seen fruitful results in recent years in such as \cite{CSS,YXJ,ZHWWD}.
+In recent years, slow-fast systems driven by non-Gaussian noises have attracted considerable attention, since heavy-tailed random perturbations are often more suitable than Gaussian fluctuations for describing abrupt transitions and anomalous transport phenomena.
+Slow-fast systems driven by jump processes also have seen fruitful results in recent years such as \cite{CSS,YXJ,ZHWWD}.
 X.-B. Sun et al \cite{SXX} studied a slow-fast system driven by independent additive noises $\alpha$-stable processes $L^{1}_{t}$ and $L^{2}_{t}$, where $\alpha\in(1,2)$,

 they constructed nonlocal Poisson equations to show that the optimal strong convergence order of $X^{\varepsilon}_{t}$ is $1-\frac{1}{\alpha}$, and the weak convergence order is $1$.